 Lord, make us worthy of our calling that we may serve you in love and peace; through Jesus Christ our Lord, who reigns with you and the Holy Spirit, now and for ever.

 The Liturgy of the Word

 Please sit.

-A reading from the book of Genesis.
+A reading from Paul's epistle to the Romans.